project-bluebird/simurgh/docs/install.md

 (nats) $$ cd bluesky && python Bluesky.py
 ```

-The above command will start the Bluesky simulator with the in built GUI which
+The above command will start the Bluesky simulator with the default GUI which
 looks like:

 ![](img/redsky-gui.png)